Native food at its best!

 First, prepare the fiddleheads:

-To begin, soak fiddleheads in cold, salted water for five minutes, and rub off any brown, papery scales with your fingers or a soft cloth.
+To begin, soak fiddleheads in cold water for 10 minutes, and rub off any brown, papery scales with your fingers or a soft cloth.
 These are extremely bitter and taste horrible.
 Drain, change the water, and soak an additional five minutes.
 Discard the soaking water, and rinse well.

 If the second water is still quite dark and murky, soak them a third time.
 These prep steps are extremely important, so don’t rush the process.
 Put on some music and putter around with other tasks.
 It is well worth the effort.